 For four years (1986-90) I was the assistant department head at Texas A&M. Administrative responsibilities as a member of the University's Faculty Senate, the Liberal Arts Council, and numerous university, college, and department committees occupied much of my time during those years.
 In 1990, however, after having received outstanding teaching awards from the University Honors Program and the College of Liberal Arts, I was given a faculty development leave to study the philosophy of the American Puritan Jonathan Edwards.
 My third book, The Philosophy of Jonathan Edwards: A Study in Divine Semiotics (Indiana University Press, 1994), was the product of the next few years' research.
 In that book I acknowledged how poststructuralist historiography has opened up marvelous new opportunities for historians of modern philosophy (as long as one is not bogged down in the jargon).
 In fact, in 2004 I edited a collection of essays, Current Continental Theory and Modern Philosophy (Northwestern University Press), in which continental philosophy scholars discuss ways in which Heidegger, Levinas, Althusser, Derrida, Deleuze, Irigaray, Le Doeuff, Foucault, Kristeva, Gadamer, and others provide new stratgies for interpreting Machiavelli, Descartes, Spinoza, Leibniz, Locke, Hume, the French Encyclopedists, Rousseau, and Kant.
 Earlier that same year my book, Contemporary Continental Thought (Prentice Hall), appeared; it was the culmination of ten years of introducing students to some of the intricacies of late 20th century European philosophy.

 I anticipated that the Edwards book was to be the first of three volumes (the other two dealing with Berkeley and Leibniz) that would show how elements of the thought of the Renaissance logician Peter Ramus appear in modern philosophy, especially in terms of the image of the book of nature.
 I became more involved in research on Berkeley, and in 2003 I organized an international conference at Texas A&M to commemorate the 250th anniversary of Berkeley's death.
 I was elected vice-president of the International Berkeley Society in 2004 and president in 2006.
-Presentations at the 2003 conference became the seeds for two collections that I edited, Reexamining Berkeley's Philosophy (University of Toronto Press) and New Interpretations of Berkeley's Thought (Journal of the History of Philosophy Book Series, Humanity Books, 2008).
+Presentations at the 2003 conference became the seeds for two collections that I edited, Reexamining Berkeley's Philosophy (University of Toronto Press, 2007) and New Interpretations of Berkeley's Thought (Journal of the History of Philosophy Book Series, Humanity Books, 2008).
 My involvement with the Berkeley Society allowed me to travel throughout the United States, Canada, and Europe, and even though I stepped down as IBS president in 2016, I still have a fondness for the good bishop's ideas.

 Three years before I left Spring Hill College, something else happened that radically changed my life: the discovery of whitewater kayaking.
 In the years since then I have paddled raging Class V torrents, 25-foot waterfalls, and meandering streams thoughout the U.S. (primarily in the Southeast and in Colorado) and Mexico.
 After years of exploring Texas streams, I pulled what I knew about runs, access, water levels, etc. together in Texas Whitewater (Texas A&M University Press, 1999) and spoke at canoe clubs, bookstores, and paddling shops around the state.
 The book sold more than 4000 copies (more than the total of all of my academic books together), and in 2004 I produced a second, expanded edition of the book which has now sold another 3000 copies.
 In 2006 I produced and edited Texas Whitewater: The DVD, a 35-minute film based on the book.
 When I am not running rapids I am thinking about running rapids.
 My passion for whitewater kayaking and the way of life required to maintain it, however, do not have a philosophical significance.